anirbansarkar-cs/D3-DNA-Discrete-Diffusion/README.md

 # Designing DNA With Tunable Regulatory Activity Using Discrete Diffusion

 This repo contains a PyTorch implementation for the paper "Designing DNA With Tunable Regulatory Activity Using Discrete Diffusion".
+The training and sampling part of the code is inspired by [Score entropy discrete diffusion](https://github.com/louaaron/Score-Entropy-Discrete-Diffusion).

 ## Design Choices